 ” A Well-Defined lesion is one in which most of the periphery is well-defined . these type of lesions may have one of these below peripheries “

-“A punched-out border is one that has a sharp boundary or a very narrow zone of transition in which no bone reaction is apparent immediately adjacent to the abnormality. “ (more example)
+“A punched-out border is one that has a sharp boundary or a very narrow zone of transition in which no bone reaction is apparent immediately adjacent to the abnormality. “ (more examples)

-” A corticated margin is a thin , fairly fairly uniform radiopaque line of reactive bone at the periphery of a lesion . ” (more example)
+” A corticated margin is a thin , fairly fairly uniform radiopaque line of reactive bone at the periphery of a lesion . ” (more examples)

 For example : Periapical Osseous Dysplasia Has Sclerotic border .

-” A sclerotic margin represents a wider zone of transition made up of a thick radiopaque border of reactive bone that usually is not uniform in width .” (more example)
+” A sclerotic margin represents a wider zone of transition made up of a thick radiopaque border of reactive bone that usually is not uniform in width .” (more examples)

 For example : Cementoblastoma has Soft tissue capsule .

-” A radiopaque lesion may have a soft tissue capsule , which is indicated by the presence of a radiolucent line at the periphery .” (more example)
+” A radiopaque lesion may have a soft tissue capsule , which is indicated by the presence of a radiolucent line at the periphery .” (more examples)

 ” An ill-defined lesion is one in which drawing periphery of it’s exact delineation ; is difficult . these type of lesions may have two kinds of periphery “